matkoniecz/quick-beautiful/README.md

 Code in this repository is a mix of material already used and tested, ideas for a future, work in progress and notes.

+Note that materials presented here are only part of what I am using.
+Programs are likely to be more useful as inspiration than in a direct use.

 ![mandelbrot_-_zoomed.png](mandelbrot_-_zoomed.png)

 # Exercises